official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 296

-The Report of the Iraq Inquirythe Council.
+the Council.
 The US believed that the “best way to ensure Iraqi compliance” was one resolution which was “firm and unambiguous in its message”.
 A resolution “with clear and immediate requirements … that Iraq would voluntarily meet if it chooses to co‑operate” would be placed before the Council “in the near future”.
 Dr Blix and Dr ElBaradei had